Kramer84/pyfqmr-Fast-Quadric-Mesh-Reduction/README.md

 # Fast-Quadric-Mesh-Simplification - (future) python (or cython) mod
 Mesh triangle reduction using quadrics - for Windows, OSX and Linux (thx Chris Rorden)

-modification of this algorithm for use with the [Trimesh](https://trimsh.org/) library, in pure python.
-Could be using numpy or cython
+modification of sp4acerat's algorithm for use with python, and more precisely the [Trimesh](https://trimsh.org/) library.
+Also a project to get in touch with C++ and Cython bindings

 ![img](https://github.com/sp4cerat/Fast-Quadric-Mesh-Simplification/blob/master/screenshot.png?raw=true)